Your membership has expired

 This 55-inch 4K TV is from Amazon’s step-up Omni series for 2024.
 It does well for overall picture quality, but not as good for high dynamic range.
 It does have a wider-than-average viewing angle for an LCD set.
 It’s a QLED model with a Mini LED backlight, which can help boost contrast and improve black levels.
 It supports Dolby Vision HDR and HDR10+ HDR and a 144Hz variable refresh rate for gaming.

 This 55-inch 4K Amazon Fire TV, part of the company’s step-up Omni series, does well for overall picture quality, though it’s less-than-impressive for HDR.
 (It supports both Dolby Vision and HDR10+ HDR formats.)
-Like the other Amazon Omni set above, its main drawbacks are a limited peak brightness, and the lack of any local dimming feature to improve blacks and contrast.
+Like the other Amazon Omni set above, its main drawbacks are a limited peak brightness and the lack of any local dimming feature to improve blacks and contrast.
+The price recently dropped by about $60.

 This 55-inch smart TV, a new model for 2025, is an entry-level QLED set that nonetheless provides a satisfying picture, though it lacks the brightness to deliver a compelling HDR experience.
 (The TV supports Dolby Vision and HDR10+ HDR, plus Dolby Atmos audio.)
 It also lacks some features, such as local dimming, found in step-up models.
 Sound quality isn’t great, so you might consider adding a soundbar.
 It uses the Amazon Fire TV smart system with Alexa built in.

-This 55-inch OLED TV from Samsung is CR Recommended, and it’s at a big discount right now at a few different retailers.
-It’s an excellent choice for a set this size because it has very good color accuracy, superior, deep black levels, excellent 4K UHD picture quality, very effective HDR performance, and an unlimited viewing an499.00gle.
-It got fantastic scores in all our lab tests, acing most everything.
-The only places it fell a little short (still scoring 4 out of 5) were in versatility and data security.
+This 55-inch OLED TV from Samsung is CR Recommended, and it’s currently available at a significant discount at several retailers.
+It’s an excellent choice for a set this size because it has very good color accuracy, superior deep black levels, excellent 4K UHD picture quality, very effective HDR performance, and an unlimited viewing angle.
+It received fantastic scores in all our lab tests, excelling in most areas.

 Soundbars